fvaleye/metadata-guardian/python/docs/source/usage.rst

 **Workflow:**

-1. Create the Data Rules
+1. Create :class:`.DataRules`
-2. Create the Metadata Source and a Scanner
+2. Create :class:`.MetadataSource` and a :class:`.Scanner`
-3. Scan the Metadata Source
+3. Scan the :class:`.MetadataSource`
-4. Analyze the reports
+4. Analyze the :class:`.MetadataGuardianReport`

 Scan an external Metadata Source
 --------------------------------